eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 ## Prerequisites

-You should already have Python 3.x. pip, and Robot Framework 3.2 installed.
-As of writing this documentation Robot Framework 3.2 is the latest version.
+You should already have Python 3.x. pip, and Robot Framework 3.2.2 installed.
+As of writing this documentation Robot Framework 3.2.2 is the latest version that works with all the following libraries.
+You can use Python's virtual environments.

 Open also the keyword documentations for